 The chair of the YOS Management Board provides the BCSSP Operational Group with quarterly updates of key achievements, outcomes and challenges and links the work of the YOS with other initiatives and developments.
-During the last year, the Board escalated the need for oversight of all activity to address equalities issues across the partnership.
+During the last year, the Board escalated the need for oversight of all the workstreams and activity to address equalities issues across the partnership.